Permian-Global-Research/vrtility/README.md

 6. A median pixel function is then added to the `vrt_stack`.

-7. Finally, we calculate the median composite using the `gdalraster` engine to write the output which, in combination with the mirai package processes the data in parallel across bands and image tiles.
+7. Finally, we calculate the median composite using `vrt_compute` with the `gdalraster` engine to write the output which, in combination with the mirai package processes the data in parallel across bands and image tiles.

 ``` r
 library(vrtility)